hasheemi/raqim-vscode/README.md

 This is a Visual Studio Code extension that provides Muslim programmers with useful features to help them remember their daily prayers and stay connected with their faith while working on their projects.
 The extension includes the following features:

+To play the audio through the terminal using Node.js, you must have an audio player installed on your system, such as mplayer, afplay, mpg123, mpg321, play, omxplayer, aplay, cmdmp3, cvlc, powershell.

+**We recommend to install mpg123 you can install it using apt,brew or chocolatey in windows**

+The audio files can be accessed in the folder path `${vscode-patn}/${raqim-ext}/media/sound` and are available in MP3 format.

 ## Features

 ### Prayer Reminder